ofiwg/libfabric/fabtests/man/fabtests.7.md

 result, a full ubertest run can take a significant amount of time.
 Because ubertest iterates over input variables, it relies on a test configuration file for control, rather than extensive command line options that are used by other fabtests.
-A configuration file must be constructured for each provider.
+A configuration file must be constructed for each provider.
 Example test configurations are at test_configs.

 *fi_ubertest*